rburmorrison/go-argue/README.md

 	var tOther int

 	// 2.
-Create your argument and facts agmt := argue.NewArgument("This is a test of the argument library.", "2.0.0") agmt.AddFlagFact("uint", "this is a uint", &tUInt)
+Create your argument and facts agmt := argue.NewArgument("This is a test of the argument package.", "2.0.0") agmt.AddFlagFact("uint", "this is a uint", &tUInt)
 	agmt.AddFlagFact("int", "this is an integer", &tInt)
 	agmt.AddFlagFact("string", "this is a string", &tString)